 If Pitocin® is linked to postpartum depression and causes a lack of oxytocin during the postpartum period, maybe it’s time to re-evlatulate the use of Pitocin® as it pertains to each woman.
 (Never mind the baby…)

-According to the CDC, induction has more than doubled from 1990 (10%) to 2010 (23%). (source) However, just because a procedure is routine does not mean that it’s a good enough reason to do it.
+According to the CDC, induction has more than doubled from 1990 (10%) to 2010 (23%) (source).
+One source reports the 2020 induction rate was now at 31% (source)… which may be due to the Arrive Trial.
+However, just because a procedure is routine does not mean that it’s a good enough reason to do it.

 We Need More Research

-What if care providers were required to pay for 40 hours of postpartum doula services to women that received Pitocin®?
+What if care providers were required to pay for 40 hours of postpartum doula services, a wonderful holistic postpartum mental health resource, to women that received Pitocin®?
 I bet we’d quickly see the true motivations behind the choices made in the care of new mothers.

 Oxytocin is essential for our species to thrive as mothers.
-Our current methods meddle with the mental health of these new mothers – the backbone of society.
+Our current methods may be meddling with the mental health of these new mothers – the backbone of society.
 Is the crumbling mental health of new mothers important enough for us to take action?

 Comment on Pitocin and Postpartum Depression Are Linked